gnulag/gnulag.net/README.md

 * **Rolfe**: Farm fresh Idaho potato.
 Waifu supplier.
 Insists her stuffed toy collection doesn't come alive when you're asleep.
 Dabbles in rule34 involving extra long moustaches.
 * **random-nick**: Impossible to annoy, resident Common Lisp shill.
 Rekts any other lisp dialect that appears in the dicussion.
 * **Romanson**: Not roman, but son.
 Somewhere in a shitty 3rd world cuntry.
 Been bitching about not having a bio while being a bio student.
 The absolute botman.
-* **lanosz**: Resident slavic slavaboo (cringe), actually the only sane person in the entire channel (source: lanosz).
-Bash scripting leviathan.
+* **lanosz**: Resident slav, actually the only sane person in the entire channel (source: lanosz). ~~Bash scripting leviathan~~ Slave to emacs.
 Catbottom wont stop obsessing over him.
-Speaks proper interslavic but is generally too dumb for most stuff.
+Actually learned interslavic due too autism.
 * **IndyJoenz** Came back recently.
 Doing l33t h4x and ascii arts.
 Mascot of the channel, representing its spirit.
 Has DukeTogo as a bot.
 * **d1pl0mat**: He often disappears for months on end with no explanation; this is normal.
 Learning webshit and doing okay at it. ~~Is trying to popularize the `.gvy` file extension because `.groovy` is irritatingly long.~~ Has _officially_ added `.gvy` as a recognized mimetype on most Unix-based desktops.
 * **k33k**: master hacker and shitposter with an ego bigger than your mum.
 In combat, pommels opponents into the ground.